 You can store chia seeds in a glass container with a tight-fitting lid in a dark, cool cupboard for many months.
 It is the many antioxidants in the seeds that allow them to be stored for months

 Put ground chia seeds or the chia flour in a glass container with a tight-fitting lid.
-It is best that it is stored in the refrigerator and they may also be stored for months without going rancid.
+It is best stored in the refrigerator and may be stored for months without going rancid.

 The chia seed will last up to 5 years, stored in a cool, dry place.